top of page

 Doctor Instruction:

-You are a Foundation Year 2 Doctor working in an emergency department.
+You are a doctor working in an emergency department.
 Your next patient is an 18-year-old female (Susan Williams) presenting with constipation.
 Please take a history and perform an appropriate examination.

 Patient History: